Skip to Main Content

 Direct PLUS Loans

-Federal student loans also come with unique borrower benefits and protections, such as forgiveness programs and income-driven repayment plans to help you manage your debt.
+Federal student loans come with unique borrower benefits and protections, like forgiveness programs and income-driven repayment plans to help you manage your debt.

-Generally speaking, you should maximize all of your federal loan options first, because of their competitive interest rates, repayment options, and forgiveness benefits.
-If you’ve used up your federal loan allowance and still need more funding, private student loans may be a good option.
+Generally, you should maximize your federal loan options first because of their competitive interest rates, repayment options, and forgiveness benefits.
+Private student loans are a good choice if you’ve used up your federal loan aid and still have more college expenses.

-When comparing private student loans, look at factors like interest rates, fees, repayment options, terms, deferment and forbearance options, loan amount requirements, and any borrower perks.
-You may also see what rates you prequalify for without affecting your credit, before submitting a full application.
+When comparing private student loans, look at interest rates, fees, repayment options, terms, deferment and forbearance options, loan amount requirements, and any borrower perks.
+Before applying, you may see the rates you prequalify for without affecting your credit.

 College Ave